pacellie/dotfiles/README.md

 # dotfiles

-my dotfiles for zsh and  vim
+my dotfiles for zsh, vim and tmux